-When applying for PhD through UCAS Postgraduate (see below 'Applications') please state clearly at the front of your 2,000 word proposal which key cluster you are interested in joining e.g. Oxford Scholl of Hospitality Management, Key Cluster 1: Hospitality and tourism management.
+When applying for PhD through UCAS Postgraduate (see below 'Applications') please state clearly at the front of your 2,000 word proposal which key research topic you are interested in e.g. Oxford School of Hospitality Management, Hospitality and tourism management.

 Please note that you can also orientate your proposal to the non-indicative topic of an individual faculty member at the Oxford School of Hospitality Management as also listed on this web-page.
 In such an instance, please state clearly at the front of your 2,000 word proposal which individual faculty member and non-indicative topic in hospitality and tourism your proposal fits e.g. Dr Rebecca Hawkins, non-indicative topic: environmental management and sustainability in hospitality and tourism.